agentrickard/domain/domain_source/README.txt

 3.3 Integration with Domain Content

 This module adds an element to the Domain Content batch editing screen to allow for the batch assignment of source domains.
+It is also available to editors who can use the default Content administration form.

 However, this feature is currently only available to users with the 'set domain access' permission.

+When using this form, you may select to ingore Domain Source by selecting 'Do not change' in the form element.
+When using this feature, you will not be allowed to remove the source domain from any content being updated.

 ----
 4. Developer Notes